Thiel Fellowship: Initial perspectives

 Initially, Thiel's announcement of the Fellowship met with diverse responses.
 Some, such as Jacob Weisberg, criticized Thiel's proposal for its utopianism and attack on the importance of education.
 Others, such as academic Vivek Wadhwa, expressed skepticism about whether the success or failure of the Thiel Fellowship would carry any broader lessons regarding the value of higher education or the wisdom of dropping out.
 In May 2011, shortly after the first Thiel Fellows were named, the admissions office at the Massachusetts Institute of Technology (MIT) congratulated two of its students for receiving the Fellowship; both MIT students would, the blog stated, be able to return to MIT to resume studies after completing the two-year fellowship if they desired.

 A year after first Fellows were named, opinions on the program ranged from the skeptical and critical to the laudatory and optimistic.
 In 2012, Eric Markowitz offered a mixed review of the Thiel Fellowship in Inc. magazine.
 In 2013 the program attracted criticism for its limited results.
 In April, an article by Richard Nieva for PandoDaily took a close look at how the first batch of Thiel Fellows had fared, finding that some had succeeded and others planned to return to school in the fall once their two years were up.
 In September, Vivek Wadhwa wrote that the Fellowship had failed to produce notable successes to date, and its limited successes were instances where its Fellows were collaborating with experienced individuals.
 Also in October, former Harvard University President Larry Summers, speaking at The Nantucket Project conference, said:I think the single most misdirected bit of philanthropy in this decade is Peter Thiel's special program to bribe people to drop out of college.
 Thiel Fellow Dan Friedman, also a mentor for the Fellowship, published an October 2013 op-ed response, restating in TechCrunch the Fellowship's thesis, and arguing that liberal arts education was becoming less relevant.
-In a supportive December 2013 Wall Street Journal article, the Thiel Fellowship and its recipient's accomplishements were summarized, up to that point, in this way: "64 Thiel Fellows have started 67 for-profit ventures, raised $55.4 million in angel and venture funding, published two books, created 30 apps and 135 full-time jobs, and brought clean water and solar power to 6,000 Kenyans who needed it."
+In a supportive December 2013 Wall Street Journal article, the Thiel Fellowship and its recipient's accomplishments were summarized, up to that point, in this way: "64 Thiel Fellows have started 67 for-profit ventures, raised $55.4 million in angel and venture funding, published two books, created 30 apps and 135 full-time jobs, and brought clean water and solar power to 6,000 Kenyans who needed it."

-Thiel's biographer Max Chafkin notes that in the early days, Thiel mismanaged the fellows (the idea of the fellowship had come to him on a whim, after he read the script of the The Social Network, which portrayed him in a way he did not like), showing favoritism and gave them unqualified staff with zero structure, leading to many fellows feeling like failures, followed by mental health issues and drug abuse.
+Thiel's biographer Max Chafkin notes that in the early days, Thiel mismanaged the fellows, showing favoritism and gave them unqualified staff with zero structure, leading to many fellows feeling like failures, followed by mental health issues and drug abuse.